ALERT | In accordance with Governor Ige's Executive Order 21-07, new requirements to enter libraries are in effect.

 Students in the 1st through 6th grades living in the Ko’olauloa area can compete in this program, as long as they have parent or teacher coach(es) who can represent their team(s) at program meetings, lead team activities, and act as a liaison between the school administration, students, and the public library.

 Public Librarian compiles the reading list, sets up public library display, recruits volunteers, participates in school outreach events, holds coaches meetings, and organizes the final district competition.
 Adult volunteer coach(es) coordinate with elementary school administrators to promote, recruit, and organize teams.
 Each coach is responsible for creating a schedule that best fits their school.
 Since there are 3 divisions (Division I – 1st and 2nd grades; Division II – 3rd and 4th grades; Division III – 5th and 6th grades) a minimum of 3 coaches per school is advised.
-School librarians may put together a display of the books featured on this year’s list (hyperlink needs to be updated).
-Multiple copies can also be found at the Kahuku Public and School Library, the Hawaii State Public Library System’s (HSPLS) 49 other branches and/or HSPLS’ digital book vendor OVERDRIVE.
+School librarians may put together a display of the books featured on this year’s list.
+Multiple copies can also be found at the Kahuku Public and School Library, the Hawaii State Public Library System’s (HSPLS) 50 other branches and/or HSPLS’ digital book vendor OVERDRIVE or Libby.

 Meeting Times: Students and coaches meet once a month for the first couple months of the program and then once a week leading up to the school and district competitions.

 Battle of the Books has been around for decades on the mainland.
 In Hawaii, it started in 2015.
-This school year (2017–2018) we released the reading list in May 2017.
-It will last until spring 2018 when Kahuku Public and School Library will host its 3rd annual Battle of the Books District Competition, location TBD.
-Students from the participating schools will need to win at their school level competitions in February 2018 to qualify for district competition in March 2018.
+The reading list is released during the month of May for the following school year.
+The final competition will be held in the spring (March or April).
+Students from the participating schools will need to win at their school level competitions to qualify for district competition.

 This competition is completely free for students!
 School librarians, administrators, and parents may consider purchasing extra copies of the Battle of the Books titles to accommodate more teams, but the titles can also be requested for free using the Hawaii State Public Library System and/or found in the school library.